Danish senior pension

 Can you work while receiving senior pension?

-How is senior pension paid out in the event of death?
+What will happen to my senior pension in the event of my death?

-Your next of kin do not need to do anything about your disability pension, senior pension or retirement pension in the event of your death.
-The National Registration Office will notify Udbetaling Danmark and your local authority, and an automatic decision will be made about what will happen to your pension.
-However, if you live abroad, your family should contact Udbetaling Danmark.
+Your next of kin will not generally need to do anything in relation to your pension when you die.
+The National Registration Office will notify your municipality and Udbetaling Danmark of the death, and an automatic assessment will be made concerning what will happen to your pension.

-Where do you pay tax if you receive Danish senior pension abroad?
+Where should you pay tax if you receive Danish senior pension abroad?

-If you are receiving a senior pension, you may choose to contribute to the supplementary labour market pension (SUPP).
+The supplementary labour market pension (SUPP) is a pension that you can choose to pay into if you are are awarded a senior pension.
 If you contribute to SUPP, you will receive an extra payment every month when you retire.

 If you live in Denmark and have questions about Danish senior pension, contact Seniorpensionsenheden (the Senior Pension Authority).